YassinRiyazi/Main/README.md

 ## Rules:
+Always think about what is the appropriiate way to do it.

 1. All functions must be prototyped in python.
     1. If performance is necessary, after trying with python go for other better implementation.